EQEmu/eqemu-docs-v2/docs/server/zones/customizing-zones/eqgzi/getting-started.md

 ## Further reading and configuration

+- [Feature Breakdown](breakdown.md) - A list of features and how to use them
 - [Shader List](shader-list.md) - A list of shaders
 - [Blender Custom Properties](blender-custom-properties.md) - A list of custom properties supported by EQGZI inside Blender